By Jennifer S. Gasiorek—

 About Ivy Tech Community College

-Ivy Tech Community College is the state’s largest public postsecondary institution and the nation’s largest singly accredited statewide community college system.
-Ivy Tech has campuses throughout Indiana.
-It serves as the state’s engine of workforce development, offering affordable degree programs and training that are aligned with the needs of its community along with courses and programs that transfer to other colleges and universities in Indiana.
+Ivy Tech Community College serves communities across Indiana, providing world-class education and driving economic transformation.
+It is the state’s largest public postsecondary institution and the nation’s largest singly accredited statewide community college system.
+It serves as the state’s engine of workforce development, offering high-value degree programs and training that are aligned with the needs of its communities, along with courses and programs that transfer to other colleges and universities in Indiana.
 It is accredited by the Higher Learning Commission and a member of the North Central Association.